JoshPaulie/NanoEncoder/docs/about-crf.md

 **CRF is not the same as bitrate**.
 It adapts per scene, saving space in simpler frames while preserving detail in complex ones.

 NanoEncoder defaults to **28 CRF**, the same default as FFmpeg.
 I personally use 23.
 Of course, that means I'm fine with slightly larger files.
+If you want to keep as much data as possible, try 17-18 CRF.
+(Read more about pseudo-lossless [here](FAQ.md#lossless-flag))

 {: .warning }
 Again, too low of CRF may actually INCREASE the size of your file!